 The Office of Environmental Health and Pollution Regulation has the responsibility, under public health legislation, to determine whether domestic properties are fit for human's to live in.
 As well as assessing the structural standards of accommodation, officers also consider overcrowding, nuisance and other issues that can affect domestic residences (e.g. radon exposure).
 Information on the standards of accommodation is available in the downloads section.
 For more information and advice, please contact the Environmental Health and Pollution Regulation: Office of Environmental Health and Pollution Regulation, Longue Rue, St Martin, Guernsey, GY4 6LD.
-Tel: 01481 711161 (or 725241 out of hours).
-Email: email@example.com
+Tel: 01481 221161.
+Email: firstname.lastname@example.org

 Making a Complaint About Housing Standards

 - If you are unhappy with the quality of your accommodation (included rental properties, social housing etc.) then you should contact the Office of Environmental Health and Pollution Regulation.
 Complaints will be considered concerning a variety of problems including dampness, mould growth, lack of heating, electrical safety, fire safety etc.